Unforgettable 7 Day Guided Minibus Tour of the Complete Ring Road of Iceland

 Day 6 - Black Beaches, Lava Fields & the Magic of the Snaefellsnes Peninsula

-At your last stop, you will find Kirkjufell mountain, rising out of the green hills, surrounded by trickling rivers.
-This is one of the most popular photography spots in Iceland, so be sure to get a picture for your collection.
+The last stop of the day is Kirkjufell Mountain.
+It beautifully rises from the green landscape and is surrounded by trickling rivers and waterfalls.
+This is one of Iceland's most popular photography spots, so be sure to get a picture for your collection.

 Read more